viking-saver/windows-itpro-docs/windows/security/book/operating-system-security-encryption-and-data-protection.md

 ## Personal data encryption (PDE)

-Personal Data Encryption refers to a user authenticated encryption mechanism used to protect user content.
-Windows Hello for Business is the multi-factor authentication mechanism used with PDE.
-Windows Hello for Business, either with PIN, face, or fingerprint, is used to protect the container, which houses the encryption keys used by Personal Data Encryption (PDE).
-When the user logs in (either after bootup or unlocking after a lock screen), the container gets authenticated to release the keys in the container to decrypt user content.
+Personal Data Encryption (PDE) is a user-authenticated encryption mechanism designed to protect user's content.
+PDE uses Windows Hello for Business as its modern authentication scheme, with PIN or biometric authentication methods.
+The encryption keys used by PDE are securely stored within the Windows Hello container.
+When a user signs in with Windows Hello, the container is unlocked, making the keys available to decrypt the user's content.

-With the first release of PDE (Windows 11, version 22H2), the PDE API was available, which when adopted by applications can protect data under the purview of the applications.
-With the next Windows platform release, PDE for Folders will be released.
-This feature doesn't require updates to any applications, and protects the contents in the Known Windows Folders from bootup until first sign-in.
+The initial release of PDE in Windows 11 22H2 introduced a set of public APIs that applications can adopt to safeguard content.
+In Windows 11, version 24H2, PDE functionality is further enhanced with *PDE for folders*, which extends protection to the known Windows folders: Documents, Pictures, and Desktop.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**